Realtime-Rendering-II/Lab_1/README.md

 Installation on Windows:
 ========================
 It is recommended to use an IDE (CLion, Visual Studio, ...) but everything can be done without as well

+To use the Framework using Visual Studio or CLion you can follow [this](https://www.youtube.com/watch?v=AjvwygYQT1k&feature=youtu.be) video.

 **Requirements**:
 - [git](https://gitforwindows.org/)
 - [cmake](https://cmake.org/download/)